 Below, our California personal injury lawyers discuss the following frequently asked questions about lawsuits for accidents caused by defective tires:

-- 1. Can I file a lawsuit if I was injured in a crash caused by a defective tire?
+- 1. Can I file a lawsuit if I was injured by a defective tire?

 - 3. How do defective tires cause accidents?